vedija11/tech_challenge_2/README.md

 - Create a client side rendered web app written with [React](https://reactjs.org/).
   - It is highly recommended to use [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html) to accomplish this.

-  - Create a React App using functional based components and hooks.
+  - Use functional based components and hooks.
 No class based components, please.

   - The app needs to have at least **2 pages (views)**:
     - A landing page.
     - A page renders a table displaying a list songs coming from the API.
+    - Use React Router to allow the user to change the page they are viewing.

+  - Songs Table Page
     - On mount of the this page, make a request to your API, fetching the songs and display the results in a table.
-    - Feel free to use whatever attributes you'd like (artist, song name, label, etc.)
-  - Use React Router to allow the user to change the page they are viewing.
+    - Do not use HTML table tags but figure something out with flexbox or css grids.
+    - Allow the songs to be sorted when a user clicks on the header for the corresponding column.

 - Style is not important, meaning you won't be evaluated on looks or design.
 If you'd like to make it look nice, by all means.

 - It **does not** need to be mobile responsive.

-## API Notes
+## API Checklist

 - Create a simple REST API that will serve the content needed for the client to render it.
   - The most direct approach would be to make an [Express](https://expressjs.com) API, but if you're familiar with a different framework, that's okay.

 - Authentication is not necessary.

-- In the `data/` folder, create a file called `songs.json`.
+- use the `songData.json` file as your data
-  - When someone makes a `get` request to `/songs`, send back the contents of `songs.json`.
+  - When someone makes a `get` request to `/songs`, send back the contents of `songData.json`.

 - If you're unfamiliar with Express, or REST APIs, you'll need to setup a route handler listening for get requests for the `/songs` path.